blog- "The Perfect Circle" - The story of the Apple Mint Illustration by Artuur Vandekerckhove

 What is the story behind the design?

 Artuur's design is loaded with hidden motifs and symbolism.
 The Japanese term Yugen is at the core of this design.
 It values the power to evoke, rather that the ability to state directly.
-The main themes in the illustration are the coherence between life and nature and its cyclical behaviour.
+The main themes in the illustration are the coherence between life and death and its cyclical behaviour.

 The barely visible, hidden skull represents death; while the ladybug and daffodils suggest rebirth.
 The two stems of wheat symbolize abundance and fertility and growth in life while the five mushrooms stand for happiness, wisdom and enlightenment.
 Sprinkled on top are the dew drops.
 The Old Greeks related dew with fertility myths, embodying the fertilizing dew of Heaven.